Mirroring: Examinations in humans

 The use of noninvasive fMRI studies have shown that there is evidence of mirroring in humans similar to that found in monkeys in the inferior parietal lobe and part of the inferior frontal gyrus.
 Humans show additional signs of mirroring in parts of the brain not observed to show mirroring properties in primates, such as the cerebellum.
-Mirroring has also been shown to allow neurotypical children to understand what the intentions of an action are before seeing the entire sequence.
+Mirroring has also been shown to allow non-autistic children to understand what the intentions of an action are before seeing the entire sequence.
 Because of this, a child can see someone pick up food with the intention to eat and fire all necessary motor chains needed for them to pick up their own food and go through the motions of eating it as well.
 It has been shown that children with autism lack this motor chain reaction and are thought to use other senses, such as visual or somatosensory, to accomplish similar tasks.